WRS Group Mastery Practicum

 - WRS Magnetic Journal with Phoneme Tiles (one per student)

-- Pocket chart for Sound Cards and Syllable Frames (or magnetic tape for Sound Cards if using magnetic board)
+- Pocket chart for Letter-Sound Cards and Word Element Syllable Cards (or magnetic tape for cards if using a magnetic board)

 Individuals who successfully meet all requirements of this practicum are able to: